rockthejvm/rockthejvm-site/src/content/articles/akka-http-to-heroku-in-10-minutes/index.md

 This article is for newbies to Akka HTTP and for those who have written some Akka HTTP but have never deployed their own server.
 Here I'll teach you what you need to know and do so that you have your first server up and running on Heroku in just a few minutes.

-I'll be working in IntelliJ IDEA which creates an SBT project structure quickly, but you can also use the `sbt` command line to do the same things I do here.
+I'll be working in IntelliJ IDEA which creates an sbt project structure quickly, but you can also use the `sbt` command line to do the same things I do here.
 So here goes:

 ## Intro

-We'll start by creating a vanilla Scala-SBT project in intelliJ:
+We'll start by creating a vanilla Scala-sbt project in intelliJ:

 ![The first step in configuring project details with the option to select sbt](images/project-setup-1.png)